lawalgodwin/hng-devops/0x00-web-static-content/README.md

-# Deploy a static website onto a cloud platform
+# Deploy a static website into a cloud platform

-The aim of this project is to deploy the static content to an AWS cloud platform
+The aim of this project is to deploy the static content to AWS cloud platform

 ## How Tos:
 1. Ensure the website content to be deployed is already pushed to GitHub or any version control system registery